The-Marcy-Lab-School-Assignments/algorithm-exploration-activity-big-o/README.md

 Finally, after you have observed the number of operations for each function call, **you will plot them on [this graph](https://www.desmos.com/calculator/rlh5wglbky) to better visualize how they scale.**

+**Last but not least, you must answer all 4 essential questions in the README file!**

 ## 1. Append Random

 ```